marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ### Network Security Group

 Security rules in network security groups enable us to filter the type of network traffic that can flow in and out of virtual network subnets and network interfaces.
-We create 1 NSG to filter traffic that flow in and out MySQL subnet.
+We create 1 NSG to filter traffic that flows in and out MySQL subnet.

 ```
 # nsg.tf